gabelim/ImageTable_to_df/README.md

 # ImageTable_to_df
-Code to convert an image table and export to a dataframe in a csv format
+Exploring pytesseract and opencv to convert an image table and export to a dataframe in a csv format